jona/presentor/README.md

 # Presentor
-Take API and creates a presentation app
+Takes demo API and creates a presentation app.

 ## Prerequisites
 This app is dockerized so you will need to install the following: